6 Cooking Mistakes That Cause Weight GainArticle posted in: Diet & Nutrition

 Make sure you also have cayenne, cinnamon and ginger in your spice rack.
 Cayenne is also a fat-burner, and cinnamon and ginger help control blood sugar, studies have found.

 Burgers and French fries are nothing without ketchup, but have you ever checked out the ingredients list on America’s second favorite condiment (mayo is first, according to supermarket reports)?
 One tablespoon contains four grams of sugar—almost as much as you’ll find in one of America’s favorite cookies (chocolate chip).
 Pickle relish contains about the same amount, says the USDA.
 Barbecue sauce contains even more—six grams of sugar per tablespoon, according to the USDA’s nutrient database.

 While they may make food taste great, these condiments are hidden sources of sugar in your diet and they can contribute to it adding up fast.
 Of the fatty condiments, mayo is the major culprit.
 You can add 100 calories and 10 grams of fat to your sandwich just by spreading on a layer of mayo.
 Switch to healthier condiments such as salsa, mustard and hot sauce, which don’t contain sugar or fat.

 6. You nibble and taste while you cook.

-Just two little cubes of cheese you mindlessly nibble while you’re preparing dinner can add 200 calories to your diet, almost the same number you’d get if you ate a chocolate bar.
+Just two little cubes of cheese you mindlessly nibble while you’re preparing dinner can add 200 calories to your weight loss diet, almost the same number you’d get if you ate a chocolate bar.
 It’s tough to avoid temptation when you’re in its lair—better known as the kitchen—so be prepared.
 Keep some crunchy veggies and low-fat dip out in case you can’t resist.
 Better yet, chew some gum.
 A Louisiana State University study found that people who chewed gum were less likely to snack mindlessly than those who didn’t chew gum.